Rights and justice Put people and planet first

-That means understanding our democratic right to challenge decisions that affect our local community.
-Protesting deals that put our environment at risk.
-And lobbying our government to act in the best interest of people and planet.
+Together we can challenge the decisions that affect our local community.
+Protest deals that put our environment at risk.
+And lobby our government to act for us.

 We all know that voting in local and national elections is a key way to influence what happens in your local area.
 But elections only fall every few years.